ADDA’s organisation consists of four units:

-The Secretariat is responsible for controlling members and correspondence with members.
+The Secretariat is responsible for relation and correspondence with members.

-The Information unit of the Secretariat is responsible for editing and publishing of our member magazine News & Views, updating and news articles on our website and Facebook and information activities in Denmark.
+The Information unit of the Secretariat is responsible for editing and publishing of ADDA member magazine News & Views, updating and news articles on our website and Facebook and delivery of information activities in Denmark.

-Bodil Pallesen is the Office- and Financial Manager and Tove Bang is a Secretariat Employee.
+Bodil Pallesen is the Office- and Financial Manager at the Secretariat.

-All interested people including donors can contact ADDA in the office opening hours of 09:00 to 14:00 all weekdays.
+All interested people including donors can contact ADDA by mail.

 The Associations accounting and bookkeeping functions are taken care of by AP Administration with Bitten Christiansen as Bookkeeper, and Jesper Birn and Lars Ole Sørensen as Accountants.